KofiAdu/ScreenshotTool/README_ScreenshotTool.txt

 # 📸 Screenshot Tool – QGIS Plugin

-The Screenshot Tool lets you automatically capture map screenshots of vector features (points/polygons) at customizable zoom levels using any base layer.
+The Screenshot Tool lets you automatically capture map screenshots of vector features (points/polygons) at customizable buffer distances using any base layer.
 It's ideal for geospatial image datasets, country-based exports, or computer vision training data.

 ---

 ## 🛠️ Features

 - Select **any vector layer** and **basemap layer**
-- Choose multiple **zoom levels**
+- Choose multiple **buffer distances**
 - Filter features by attributes like:
   ```
   country=ghana, status=active